dramco-iwast/docs/at-commands/finish.md

 ### Example
 ```
 Command> AT+CLS
 Response> OK
-No errors occured.
+No errors occurred.
 ```